Our history

 2011

-Jetpak launches and expands in Estonia and the Baltic region
+Jetpak expands in Estonia and the Baltic region

 2012

-Jetpak becomes wholly owned by Polaris Equity
+Jetpak becomes owned by Polaris Equity

 2015